777388/Baphomet/README.md

 with Divine.py you'll be able to convert the string back to the number it was equated out to be, which is important in divine numbers according to a book I found on Conjuring https://archive.org/details/magiciansownbook00arno/page/202/mode/2up?view=theater  uses strings instead of numbers

 usage: python3 Divine.py "conjure"

+With Baphomet.py you'll be able to convert a string to a number, and then it will put together a matrix map of equations leading up to that number.
+While the final series on 6 in not echoing back whether it is for self, consciousness, time or space, through the repeated usage of the backwards ae, ɘa.

+usage: python3 Baphomet.py Baphomet